-Women’s History Month begins today.
-So it’s time to celebrate the many women who have made their mark on art history.
+It’s high time to celebrate the many women who have made their mark on art history.
 Here, we’ll meet five female art patrons with impeccable taste and amazing collections.
 Female art patrons don’t always get the recognition they deserve, which can make people think they didn’t exist.
 That is simply not true.
-For a long time, collecting and commissioning artworks was one of the few creative avenues open to women, especially women of financial means.
+For a long time, collecting and commissioning artworks was one of the few creative avenues open to women, especially those of financial means.

-While her collections were board and diverse, she particularly loved the classical world.
-D’Este purchased many antiquities as well as more recent works such as majolica pottery.
+While her collections were broad and diverse, she particularly loved the classical world.
+D’Este purchased many antiquities as well as contemporary works such as maiolica pottery.
 She also commissioned the era’s greatest artists to make her paintings and sculptures, usually with classical and allegorical themes.
-Isabella often had the sculptor, Pier Jacopo Alari, nicknamed Antico for obvious reasons, recreate ancient statues that she could not purchase.
+Isabella often had the sculptor, Pier Jacopo Alari (nicknamed Antico for obvious reasons) recreate ancient statues that she could not purchase.

 D’Este arranged her collection in two rooms of Mantua’s Palazzo Ducale and invited lucky guests to visit.
 Isabella was also a notorious fashionista, and she really liked having her portrait painted.
 In fact, she commissioned portraits by Renaissance Italy’s finest, including Titian and Leonardo da Vinci.
 She even convinced Leonardo to sketch her image in 1499.
 However she never managed to get him to paint the oil portrait she desperately wanted.
 Isabella preferred idealized to realistic portraits, particularly in her later years.

 Isabella d’Este Archive is working on a virtual reconstruction of d’Este’s collections as they looked in their original setting in the Palazzo Ducale.
 Check it out here.